FlowersLib Logo

 Culture

-The Ming Dynasty poet Zhang Xin wrote, “Each message from the flowers brings a renewal, half belonging to the east wind, half to the dust.
-This flower alone never tires of blooming, claiming all four seasons as spring.”
-Han Qi of the Northern Song Dynasty lavished it with even more praise: “While peonies rely on spring winds and chrysanthemums lament in late clusters, this flower, in all its radiant beauty, unfurls in shades of red throughout the four seasons.
+Han Qi of the Northern Song Dynasty offered even more lavish praise: “While peonies rely on spring winds and chrysanthemums lament in late clusters, this flower, in all its radiant beauty, unfurls in shades of red throughout the four seasons.”
+This comparison elevates the Chinese rose above other esteemed flowers in Chinese culture.

 City Flower